0-29

 39-

-I get a therapist, I get a new one, I go to group therapy and physio once a week, I buy vintage dresses I never have the guts to wear and I wonder why I live in Oslo when I could be living in San Francisco.
+I get a therapist, I get a new one, I go to group therapy and physio once a week, I buy vintage dresses I never have the guts to wear and sometimes I wonder why I live in Oslo when I could be living in San Francisco.
 I go to vernissages, attend workshops and graduate shows, masking like a pro and trying desperately to hide my jealousy towards all the young and beautiful talent that seems to be everywhere.
 I have been dieting since I was 10, but I am still fat, I feel completely redundant and replaceable, and it’s incredibly debilitating.
-I spend way too much time reading news and reports about the climate and other humanitarian crisis, I don’t really have any close friends, maybe one or two, but they live far away.
+I spend way too much time reading news and reports about climate change and other humanitarian crisis, I don’t really have any close friends, maybe one or two, but they live far away.
 I miss my nieces and nephews deeply, but I could never move back home to the tiny island.

-It turns out I have ADHD and Anxious/avoidant personality disorder (AVPD), but no medicine helps and I insist on taking a CYP gene test.
+It turns out I have ADHD and Anxious/avoidant personality disorder (AVPD), but no medicine seem to help and I insist on taking a CYP gene test.
 It reveals that I don’t metabolise a long list of meds, meaning I have been taking antidepressants without any effect for the last 20 years.
 I am very angry, a lot of the time.
-Periodically I get it together, lose some weight, call my family, volunteer, win a competition, get published, hold a string of workshops and cry a little when the cool kids tell me “It wasn’t too bad”.
+Periodically I get it together, lose some weight, call my family, volunteer, win a competition, get published, hold a string of workshops and then cry a little when the cool kids tell me “It wasn’t too bad”.

 Once a week I shave my head, my doctor gives me new pills to try (again), I teach my dog silly tricks and I smile every morning when she wakes me up wanting cuddles.
 We walk in the forest every day, very slowly so she can sniff it all.
 There are deer and foxes and squirrels, but I often miss the ocean.
 I look at the skies and wonder when I’ll die.